tonyscelentano/nextnet-media-compliance-and-sec-dossier/README.md

 * Sonic Automotive Inc. (NYSE: SAH)
 * News Corp (NASDAQ: NWSA)

 At the moment of acquisition, NextNet Media inherited those client relationships.
 Why does this matter?
-NextNet Media does not just deal in PBN link exchanges - they explicitly engineer high-value digital acquisition pipelines.
-For clients like SoFi, NextNet engaged in highly regulated "Your Money or Your Life" (YMYL) financial marketing, generating millions in lead-acquisition value.
+LinkBuilder.io did not just deal in PBN link exchanges - they explicitly engineer high-value digital acquisition pipelines, as outlined in this [case study](https://linkbuilder.io/case-studies/fintech-service/), which specifically involved SoFi Technologies.
+For clients like SoFi, LinkBuilder.io engaged in highly regulated "Your Money or Your Life" (YMYL) financial marketing, generating millions in lead-acquisition value.

 When NextNet inherited these blue-chip clients, they also put publicly traded companies at severe risk for data exposure.
 NextNet didn't just fail to secure their own internal API keys; they left the digital acquisition history of NASDAQ-listed companies exposed to the open internet via privaty equity roll-up and unmitigated technical debt.
 This may expose NextNet Media to liabilities under under the Supreme Court precedent set by Lawson v.
 FMR LLC.